KCB Bank Rwanda Limited

 KCB Bank Rwanda was a commercial bank in Rwanda and a subsidiary of Kenyan KCB Group.
 It was one of the banks licensed by the National Bank of Rwanda, the country's banking regulator.

 As of June 2015, KCB Rwanda was a medium-sized financial service provider, with estimated total assets of about US$190.2 million (RWF:140 billion) and shareholders' equity of approximately US$16.3 million (RWF:12 billion).

 History

 In December 2008, KCB Rwanda commenced banking services in Kigali, following licensing by the National Bank of Rwanda.
 Since then, the bank has opened fourteen (14) branches in the country.
 KCB Rwanda is a 100% subsidiary of the KCB Group.

-Following the Acquisition of BPR by KCB Group, KCB Rwanda was merged into Banque Populaire du Rwanda to form BPR Bank Rwanda Plc, making it the country's second largest bank.
+Following the acquisition of BPR by KCB Group, KCB Rwanda was merged into Banque Populaire du Rwanda to form BPR Bank Rwanda Plc, making it the country's second largest bank.

 Branch network

-As of November 2015, KCB Rwanda has a network of fourteen (14) branches across the country.
-Among the locations where the bank maintains branches are the following:
+As of November 2015, KCB Rwanda had a network of 14 branches across the country.
+This includes the following: